daniel-bar/Full-Stack-Roadmap/README.md

   C. Relevance of technologies that the industry uses.

   D. Self discipline - I'll finish with that now and say that Degree & Bootcamp are coming with teachers, tutors, schedule & classmates.
 When you Self taught you can find Discord servers, Whatsapp teams or friends that can help.
+Another thing to take into consideration is the fact that a good developer **must** to know how to learn by himself, does not matter in what way he chooses to learn, because the development world is shifting pretty fast.

 ## A. Degree